cloudflare/cloudflare-docs/content/magic-wan/zero-trust/warp.md

 ## IP ranges

-When connecting a WARP device to Magic WAN, you will have IP addresses from WARP virtual IP address, in the `100.96.0.0/12` range.
+When connecting a WARP device to Magic WAN, you will have virtual IP addresses from WARP, in the `100.96.0.0/12` range.

 ---